Mistweaver Monk Healing Guide

 - Power Strikes causes our Jab to generate an additional 1 Chi once every 20 seconds.
 Power Strikes grants the greatest overall Chi generation, making it the superior option the majority of the time.

 - Ascension increases your maximum Chi by 1, increases your mana, and increases energy regen.
 Since this one does not increase mana regen, it loses out to Power Strikes.

 - Chi Brew instantly restores all of our Chi on a 1.5 minute cooldown.

-- Ring of Peace: New – Ring of Peace forms an 8 yard sanctuary around one friendly target for 8 seconds, disabling enemy player auto-attacks in PvP, and causing all enemies (both players and NPCs) in the area of effect to be disarmed for the duration.
-In addition, enemies that cast a damaging spell while within the area of effect will be silenced for 3 seconds.
+- Ring of Peace: New – Ring of Peace forms an 8 yard sanctuary around one friendly target for 8 seconds and causing all enemies (both players and NPCs) in the area of effect to be disarmed for 4 seconds.
+In addition, enemies that cast a damaging spell while within the area of effect will be silenced for 3 seconds, aftercasting the spell.
 The ability has a 45-second cooldown.
 This will reduce damage done by enemies near the target and it a good thing to put on your tank.

 - Charging Ox Wave sends out a mighty ox head which stuns all targets in its path up to 30 yards away.
 Nice if you have to get out of the middle of something.
 Not targeted, so you have to face the correct direction.
 Does not do knockback.

 - Leg Sweep stuns all enemies within a 5 yard radius.
 This might be the best choice for dealing with groups of trash mobs.
 Stunned enemies don’ t do damage.
 Unlike Ring this isn’t ranged.